euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Update references to VM
 	- Delete the snapshots original disks and original VM

-**Use of snapshots**
+## Snapshots
+- Not available for local SSD
+- Creates an incremental backup to Cloud Storage
+	- Not visible in buckets
+	- Consider cron jobs for periodic incremental backup
+- Snapshots can be restored to a new persistent disk
+	- Can be in another region or zone
+	- Snapshot doesn't back up VM metadata, tags, etc
+- Can be used to
 	- move between regions
 	- move to a different zone
 	- transfer from HDD to SSD to improve performance

 ## Preemptible VMs